How to Eat Balanced Meals on a Low-Glycemic Diet

 9 of 9 in Series: The Essentials of Starting a Low-Glycemic Diet

 Discovering how to balance the nutrients in your meals is an essential part of losing weight successfully on a low-glycemic diet.
-For a diet to be truly balanced it must contain a mix of carbohydrates, protein, and fat — or starches, fruits, vegetables, meat and beans, and dairy and fats.
+For a diet to be truly balanced it must contain a mix of carbohydrates, protein, and fat.
+You can also think of balance in terms of food groups: starches, fruits, vegetables, meat and beans, and dairy and fats.

 Eating balanced meals is clearly a great approach to long-term weight loss.
 And the best part?
 The rules are simple enough that you don't have to put too much thought into it at mealtime, nor do you need to break out the calculator whenever you eat.

-To really appreciate the value of balancing your nutrient intake at each meal, it helps to know some basic facts about proteins, carbohydrates, and fats:
+To really appreciate the value of balancing your nutrient intake at each meal, it helps to know some basic facts about proteins, carbohydrates, and fats.

 Proteins are crucial for building body tissues, regulating hormones, and pumping up your immune system.
 Additionally, they provide a longer release of energy than carbohydrates, helping you to feel more satisfied when you eat them.
 Incorporate one serving of lean meats (such as poultry, fish, or beef) or other high-protein foods (such as soy, beans, eggs, or nuts) with each meal.

-For weight loss, women should have two servings of starchy carbohydrates from whole grains and at least one fruit or vegetable serving each meal; men should have three servings of starchy carbs from whole grains and the same minimum amount of fruits and veggies per meal.
+For weight loss, women should have two servings of starchy carbohydrates from whole grains and at least one fruit or vegetable serving each meal; men should have two to three servings of starchy carbs from whole grains and the same minimum amount of fruits and veggies per meal.

 Fats can also be used for energy, but their primary task is to aid nutrient transport and cell functioning.
 Fats have a slower energy release, allowing you to feel more satisfied with your meal for a longer period of time.
-Use small amounts of fat for cooking and preparing cold foods, but don't feel like you have to include it at each meal.
+Use small amounts of fat for cooking and preparing cold foods, but don't feel like you have to include added fats like oils and butter at each meal.